mongodb-js/mongodb-prebuilt/README.md

 ![badge](https://nodei.co/npm/mongodb-prebuilt.png?downloads=true)

-Install [mongodb](https://github.com/mongodb/mongo) prebuilt binaries for command-line use using npm.
-This module helps you easily install the `mongodb` command for use on the command line without having to compile anything.
+Install [mongodb](https://github.com/mongodb/mongo) prebuilt binaries using npm.
+This module helps you easily install the `mongodb` without having to compile anything.

 MongoDB is an open-source, document database designed for ease of development and scaling.